 God's grace is astounding and amazing because it is a miracle-it suspends the natural order of the way our world works.
 Once grace is not only preached, but fully accepted, then Jesus lives in us and produces his new life in us.
 New life in Christ overcomes the virus of legalistic religion.
-We become his handiwork (Ephesians 2:10) and he produces Christian behaviors in us once we accept and submit to him.
+We become his handiwork (Ephesians 2:10) and he produces Christian behaviors in us Religious professionals are often loathe to plumb the depths of God's grace, because it seems to them that once people fully live in God's grace, then how in the world will religion be able to control them?

+once we accept and submit to him.
 Humanly produced morality does not produce Jesus.
 But Jesus produces morality.